gettalong/hexapdf.cr/README.md

 # hexapdf

-This is a port of the Ruby HexaPDF library to Crystal.
+This is the beginning of a port of the Ruby HexaPDF library to Crystal.

+Not much to see yet...

 ## Installation